WYCR

-WYCR (98.5 FM, "Rocky 98.5") is a commercial radio station licensed to serve York-Hanover, Pennsylvania.
+WYCR (98.5 FM, "Rocky 98.5") is a commercial radio station that is licensed to serve York and Hanover, Pennsylvania.
 The station is owned by Forever Media, through licensee FM Radio Licenses, LLC, and broadcasts a classic rock format.
 Its broadcast tower is located near Hanover at (39°51′26.0″N 76°56′53.0″W).

 WYCR programming is simulcast on sister station WRKY and WRKY's translator on 92.5 MHz in Lancaster, Pennsylvania.

 WYCR airs Nights with Alice Cooper on weekdays and The House of Hair with Dee Snider on Saturdays.

 History

-The Federal Communications Commission granted Radio Hanover, Inc. a construction permit for the station on June 15, 1960 with the WHVR-FM call sign.
-The station was granted its first license on December 27, 1962 by which time the call sign had been changed to WYCR.
+The Federal Communications Commission granted Radio Hanover, Inc. a construction permit for the station on June 15, 1960, with the WHVR-FM call sign.
+The station was granted its first license on December 27, 1962, by which time the call sign had been changed to WYCR.

 On December 14, 2004, the station changed formats from contemporary hit radio (CHR) to classic hits, and switched branding from "98YCR" to "98.5 The Peak".

 On March 1, 2016, Radio Hanover Inc. sold WYCR (and WHVR) to Forever Media for $2.6 million.
 The new owner changed WYCR's format to classic rock and re-branded the station as "Rocky 98.5" on April 25, 2016.

-Following the consummation of Forever Media's purchase of WONN-FM, WLPA and WLPA's translator on October 15, 2021, WLPA and its translator began a simulcast of WYCR programming.
+Following the completion of Forever Media's purchase of WONN-FM, WLPA and WLPA's translator on October 15, 2021, WLPA and its translator began a simulcast of WYCR programming.
 WLPA’s call sign was subsequently changed to WRKY effective November 1, 2021.